 Captures from the video ads

 Although there are a host of other activations – from print to billboards – these ads take the cake in quality, but what happened to the rest?
 Recently, I found myself bombarded with a very poor digital ad (Google Remarketing) focusing on retirement savings, but it carries the #TakeMoneySeriously campaign tag.
 It’s such a visual disconnect that I’m not taking Nedbank seriously.
-I’m at the age where I should be considering boosting my retirement savings, but the reality is that I don’t want to imagine myself like the people in the picture below.
-This ad has given me zero incentive to take action or even think about anything.
-Just the spoon that’s about to graze my tongue.
+I wonder if this ad encourages anyone to take action or even think about anything else besides the spoon that’s about to graze their tongue?

 What’s wrong with it?